 Ketogenic Diet and LDL:

 A recent study of healthy, normal-weight women found that a low-carb, high-fat ketogenic diet for a month increases LDL cholesterol significantly (~70 mg/dL).
 The diet was high in saturated fats and low in fiber.[ref]
-Keep in mind that individual results will likely vary – the range of increase was between 40 and 90 mg/dL for these study participants.

-Natural supplements for lowering cholesterol
+7 Natural supplements with solid research for lowering cholesterol

 Member Content: